Redocly/redocly-cli/docs/api-standards.md

 - [Configure a simple API standard ruleset](./guides/configure-rules.md)
 - [See the list of built-in rules](./rules/built-in-rules.md)

-## Enhance an existing OpenAPI definition
+## Enhance an existing OpenAPI description

-Sometimes, the OpenAPI definition you have isn't the one you wish you had.
-Redocly's [decorators](./decorators.md) feature enables you to make repeatable changes to an API definition, so that you can reapply the changes instantly when the API changes.
+Sometimes, the OpenAPI description you have isn't the one you wish you had.
+Redocly's [decorators](./decorators.md) feature enables you to make repeatable changes to an API description, so that you can reapply the changes instantly when the API changes.
 This is a very good way to improve the developer experience for your API users.

-Whether you need to filter out some endpoints before publishing documentation, improve or add description fields, or add other elements to bring your API definition to the standard you'd like, decorators can help.
+Whether you need to filter out some endpoints before publishing documentation, improve or add description fields, or add other elements to bring your API description to the standard you'd like, decorators can help.

 - [Redocly decorators](./decorators.md)
 - [Custom plugins in Javascript](./custom-plugins/index.md) allow you to create your own advanced decorators.